 Join Ruth and her guest Shoshana Imhof Maust who share her spiritual journey.
-Shoshana was raised a Christian, and only after being married and having children did she find out that she was in fact Jewish.
-She shares her story, and how she returned to authentic Judaism
+She shares her story, and how she returned to authentic Judaism.

 Judaism is commonly understood to be a very action oriented religion.
 We’ve even come to describe commitment to Judaism based upon levels of “observance”.

 Jews and non-Jews ask to explain the Jewish view of heaven and hell.
 This post tries to help guide you on your exploration & understanding of this concept.

 What is Neshama?
 How can you connect with the Supreme?
 What is this in Judaism?

 What would happen if every Jew around the world kept ONE SHABBAT – THE SAME SHABBAT?
 What would the power of such unity and collective spirituality do not just for the Jewish People, but for the entire world?
 Join Ruth as she speaks with Rabbi Nitzan Bergman, Executive Director of the Etz Chaim Center in [Read More]

 If you were asked “What entity in the world brings the most joy” – how would you respond?
 If we were to take a poll of the answers, there might be as many different responses as there are participants.
 I can imagine someone answering that his pet pooch “Bowser” brings the most happiness.
 One clever [Read More]

 Understanding the wisdom of Judaism’s most important prayer – Hear O Israel (Shema Yisrael)